-Each party shall bear its own expenses incurred in implementing its responsibilities under this Agreement.
-However, if the United Kingdom, the Community, or persons under the jurisdiction of either of them, incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
-In any case, the Agency shall bear the cost of any additional measuring or sampling which Agency inspectors may request.
+The United Kingdom and the Agency shall bear their own expenses incurred in implementing their respective responsibilities under this Agreement.
+However, if the United Kingdom or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
+In any case, the Agency shall bear the cost of any additional measuring or sampling which inspectors may request.